meta data for this page

 Note: Workload charts are not BI.

-- Workload maps are not a business intelligence or reporting tool.
+- Workload charts are not a business intelligence or reporting tool.
 The output of lists, crosstabs and the arbitrary linking with external data sources is not possible and is not available by design.
 There are many BI and reporting solutions available for that.
 Microsoft reporting services, power BI, Tableaux, ClikView etc can be integrated with M-Files and they can complement the workload charts, mentioned here.

 - Workload charts can only work quickly with a maximum of 4-digit object sets.
 They are rendered completely in the client.
 Server-side preparation of comprehensive evaluations, even of large amounts of data, is not possible (at present).